Pro-bono Online

 What is the Scheme about?

 Mediation enables the parties to resolve disputes amicably and effectively with the assistance of an independent mediator.
-Under the Scheme, a voluntary mediator will be assigned to mediate the parties’ dispute via eBRAM’s online dispute resolution platform (ODR Platform).
+Under the Scheme, a voluntary mediator will be assigned to mediate the parties’ dispute via eBRAM’s online dispute resolution platform ("ODR Platform").

 What are the benefits of mediation?

-- Save time and money:Mediation processes are usually faster and more economical than litigation.
+- Save time and money: Mediation is usually faster and more economical than litigation.
 The parties do not have to endure lengthy scheduling and litigation processes, nor do they have to pay substantial legal fees.

-- Gain greater control:During mediation, the parties play a more active role in identifying potential solutions.
+- Gain greater control: During mediation, the parties play a more active role in identifying potential solutions.
 They are guided by the mediator to find practical solutions, rather than leaving it to the Court to make rulings.

-- Minimise direct conflict:Mediation emphasises fairness and understanding, reduce tension and conflict between the parties and protect the neighboring relationship.
+- Minimise direct conflict: Mediation emphasises fairness and understanding, reduce tension and conflict between the parties and protect the neighboring relationship.

-- Objective and impartial:The mediator is a professional, impartial third-party who helps the parties identify solutions that might otherwise be overlooked.
+- Objective and impartial: The mediator is a professional, impartial third-party who helps the parties identify solutions that might otherwise be overlooked.

 Organizers: